 The course units were developed in a logical order.
 "Basic" topics such as setting goals, investment terms (e.g., diversification, dollar-cost averaging, asset allocation), and finding money to invest lay a foundation to help readers understand how and why they’re investing.
 You’ll also begin to understand that there’s generally a trade off between risk and reward.
-The more risk an investor assumes, the greater the chance of a high return, as well as the greater chance of short-term losses along the way.
+The more risk an investor assumes, the greater the chance of a high long-term return, as well as the greater chance of short-term losses along the way.

 After exploring "the basics," the course describes specific types of investments (e.g., stocks and bonds) in detail.
 You’ll begin to understand their characteristics, how they are purchased, and what it costs to purchase each investment.
 There are also units that focus specifically on tax-advantaged investments and investments that can be purchased with $1,000 or less.